myshov/history-of-javascript/README.md

 5. Bundlers as They Are (empty)
 6. Let's Transpile It (empty)
 7. Functional JavaScript (empty)
+8. Asynchronous JS: Fight with Complexity (work in progress)

 Let's figure out the history of an emerging one of the most prevalent technologies to date.